 Student Council provides various leadership opportunities for students.
 Student council members represent our student body to promote our R.O.A.R.S. core values.
 Members create student activities that encourage enthusiasm and school spirit, building community, and helping peers feel valued and respected.
 Student council members work with students, faculty, staff, parents and administrators to organize spirit weeks, school dances, community fundraisers and various activities throughout the year while developing leadership skills.
 The offices of President, Vice President, Secretary and Treasurer are elected positions.
 However all students are welcome to participate as grade level representatives.
 Meeting times vary throughout the year.

-Tigers who Enjoy Acting (TEA) is a student-driven club where students can practice all elements of drama.
-Theater club meets once a week and is currently exploring the option of putting together a student-directed production.
-Students who participate in theater club are bound to get authentic exposure to leadership, organization, and grit, and of course… ACTING!
+Theatre/Drama Club is a student-driven club where students can practice all elements of drama.
+Theater club will meet once a week and is currently exploring the option of putting together a student-directed production.
+Students who participate in theater/drama club are bound to get authentic exposure to leadership, organization, and grit, and of course… ACTING!
 All abilities are welcome!

 Sponsor: Mrs. Martinez